-Clark County was founded on August 20, 1845 by the provisional government of Oregon Territory and was called Vancouver District, it was renamed Clarke County on September 3, 1849, (the county name was spelled CLARKE from 1849
+Clark County was founded on August 20, 1845 by the provisional government of Oregon Territory and was called Vancouver District, it was renamed Clarke County on September 3, 1849, (the county name was spelled CLARKE from 1849 until 1925).

 Clark County has Federal Census Schedules to assist in researching your family tree.
 Federal government Population Schedules exist for 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Clark Co.
 Mortality Schedules can be acquired for 1870 and 1880.
 Clark Co.
 Industry and Agriculture Schedules can be found for 1870 and 1880.
 Clark Co.
 Union Veterans Schedules can be acquired for 1890.
 You’ll find free down loadable in addition to printable census forms that can help with your research.